-Many Legend of the Five Rings: The Card Game tournaments use single elimination rounds, in which the winner of each pairing remains in the tournament and the losing player is eliminated and dropped from the tournament.
-Elimination rounds are usually used after a progression cut to the top 4, 8, 16, or 32 players and continue until only one player remains and is named the winner.
+Many A Game of Thrones: The Card Game tournaments use single elimination rounds, in which the winner of each pairing remains in the tournament and the losing player is eliminated and dropped from the tournament.
+Elimination rounds are usually used after a progression cut to the top 4, 8, or 16 players and continue until only one player remains and is named the winner.